Fox News choose Jesse Watters to replace Tucker Carlson in primetime shakeup

 The 44-year-old went on to host his own show Watters’ World in 2015 before becoming a regular host of the roundtable panel show The Five in 2017.

-He started hosting Jesse Watters Primetime in the 7pm hour in 2022, and has emerged as one of Fox’s most strident culture warriors.
+He started hosting Jesse Watters Primetime in the 7pm hour in 2022, and has emerged as one of Fox’s most strident culture warriors and most incendiary anchors.

+In 2021, Watters told a Turning Point USA conference that activists should target former White House infectious disease tsar Anthony Fauci with a “kill shot”.

+In 2016, Watters apologised after a “racist” segment talking to residents of New York City’s Chinatown.

+He is also one of Donald Trump’s most ardent defenders on Fox News, and recently pushed conspiracy theories about Joe Biden’s involvement in the former president’s indictment.

-Carlson has since moved his racist and conspiracy-laden show to Twitter, prompting a bitter dispute with Fox News over an apparent breach of his $25m contract.
+Carlson has since moved his racist and conspiracy-laden show to Twitter, prompting a bitter dispute with Fox News over an apparent breach of his $25m annual contract.

+Fox had tried out a revolving cast of hosts in the 8pm hour, including former Trump administration press secretary Kayleigh McEnany and Harris Faulkner.

+Fox’s ratings fell dramatically in the weeks after Carlson’s ousting, losing around 50 per cent of its viewers in his former 8pm slot and two-thirds in the key 25-54 demographic.

 Join our commenting forum